 The SOIA Area contains primarily agricultural land uses and currently demands minimal parks and recreation services.
-While the addition of the SOIA Area would cause no immediate demand for parks and recreational services, the proposed project may result in indirect impacts to parks with the urbanization of the SOIA Area.
+While the addition of the SOIA Area would cause no immediate demand for parks and recreational services, the proposed project may result in indirect impacts to parks with the future urbanization of the SOIA Area.
 Potential indirect impacts are discussed below.

-The land use assumptions discussed in Section 2, Project Description, indicate that anticipated future growth of the SOIA Area will increase demand for parks and community facilities.
-Expansion of the City's SOI into the SOIA Area will provide direction to the responsible parks and recreation service providers about the location and extent of the City's growth.
+The land use assumptions discussed in Section 2, Project Description, indicate that future growth of the SOIA Area will increase demand for parks and community facilities.
+Expansion of the City's Sphere of Influence into the SOIA Area will provide direction to the responsible parks and recreation service providers about the location and extent of the City's growth.
 This will allow the provider to conduct long-term planning to ensure adequate services and infrastructure are available.
 Both the City and CCSD are capable of providing parks and recreational services to the SOIA Area to serve anticipated growth and can be the logical service providers.
 The parks and recreation service provider would need to develop facilities based on the needs of the community.

 Should portions of the SOIA Area be annexed in the future into the City of Elk Grove, the City's General Plan includes goals and policies that ensure future development does not adversely impact parks.
 Specifically, Policy PF-123 requires the adequate provision of parkland or payment of in-lieu fees to ensure adequate park services are available.
-Compliance with this policy would render any indirect impacts created by future development of the SOIA Area less than significant.
+Compliance with this policy would ensure the provision of adequate parkland.
+Regarding physical impacts of provision of parkland, this Recirculated Draft EIR assumes that development of the SOIA Area includes all facilities associated with typical development projects, including parks.
+Consequently, the construction of parks within the SOIA Area is assumed in each of the technical sections of this Recirculated Draft EIR, and there would be no additional impacts related to construction of parks.